Duygu-Jones/SQL/README.md

-# SQL Practice and Lecture Notes
+# 🔥 Ultimate SQL Practice 🚀🎯

 This repository contains various SQL practice scripts, hands-on exercises, lecture notes, quizzes, tests, and a mindmap.
 It is designed to help you learn and master SQL through practical and theoretical resources.